 The future of UX

-UX has always been a broad category but, soon, a designer’s specialization will trend towards new technologies like augmented reality, artificial intelligence, and virtual reality.
+UX has always been a broad category.
+But soon a designer’s specialization will trend towards new technologies like augmented reality, artificial intelligence, and virtual reality.
 Good UX eliminates “friction” points and becomes invisible almost like it was never designed.
-In fact, seamless, frictionless user experience has now become the new standard: the minimum to be relevant in the fast-paced world of technology.
+In fact, seamless, frictionless user experience has now become the new standard.
+The minimum to be relevant in the fast-paced world of technology.
 If you look at how technology has evolved, it’s all about finding the path of least resistance.
 In many cases, touchscreens have replaced the mouse.
 And the voice is slowly eliminating the need to type, or even use your hands at all.

 JCCup & JCCup Merchant personal design approach

 It was a unique challenge that required us to transform a concept with certain specifications into a wireframe mockup with prototyping tools such as Adobe XD.
 Once we had a solid prototype that met our clients’ needs, we proceeded to flesh out the design and add that extra “dressing with the cherry on the top”.
 In addition, we had to prepare all assets in proper order and format for outsourcing development to run as smooth as possible.
-Plus, the fact that it was my first time designing a Mobile App that was going to be used by real users, in a very tight timeframe, added an extra amount of pressure to get it right from the start.
+The fact that it was my first time designing a Mobile App that was going to be used by real users, in a very tight timeframe, added an extra amount of pressure to get it right from the start.

 JCCup Consumers App